Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Conclusions

 \section{Conclusions}

-In this paper we propose an interpretation of the glitch signal observed in \Planck\--HFI bolometer data, we present details of the glitch subtraction and flagging method, and we evaluate the impact of residual glitches in cosmological data after processing.
+In this paper we have proposed an interpretation of the source of the glitch signals observed in \Planck-HFI bolometer data, we have presented details of our glitch subtraction and flagging method, and we have evaluated the impact of residual glitches on cosmological data after processing.

-We observed three families of glitches, short, long and slow, where each is described by a sum of 3 or 4 exponentials.
-They are distinguished from each other by the relative amplitudes and time constants of the 4 terms.
-The rate of each glitch type is anticorrelated with solar activity indicating that they are all due to energy deposition by galactic cosmic rays.
-Using the response of the on board particle monitor and cryogenic stages during solar flares, we find that the spacecraft and surrounding instrument mass shields the 0.1K plate and bolometers from all particles with energies at least $<39$\,MeV.
-Short glitches have a response similar to the optical response.
-These short glitches result from direct particle energy deposition in the grid for the lowest energies or in the Ge thermistor for the highest energies.
+We observed three families of glitches, ``short,'' ``long,'' and ``slow,'' where each is described by a sum of three or four exponentials.
+They can be distinguished from each other by the relative amplitudes and time constants of these exponential terms.
+The rate of each glitch type is anticorrelated with solar activity, indicating that they are all due to energy deposition by Galactic cosmic rays.
+Using the response of the on-board particle monitor and cryogenic stages during solar flares, we find that the spacecraft and surrounding instrument mass shields the 0.1\,K plate and bolometers from all particles with energies less than $39$\,MeV.

+Short glitches have a response similar to the optical response of the bolometers.
+These short glitches result from direct particle energy deposition in the grid, for the lowest energies, or in the Ge thermistor for the highest energies.